Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Unified FIM for Mixed LOS/NLOS O2I Scenario

-From this formulation, we observe that each term $\bm{g}_{k,n} \bm{g}_{k,n}^T$ is a rank-one matrix whose column space is aligned with the direction of $\bm{g}_{k,n}$.
-Consequently, the column space of the 2D FIM coincides with the span of the information vectors $\bm{g}_{k,n}$. \begin{remark} For the FIM to be full rank, at least $K=2$ anchors are required, with their information vectors $\bm{g}_{k,n}$ being linearly independent.
-Equivalently, a minimum of two anchors is sufficient to estimate the unknown 2D position of a target on a known building floor. \end{remark}
+\begin{remark} For the FIM to be full rank, at least $K=2$ anchors are required, and their information vectors $\bm{g}_{k,n}$ must be linearly independent.
+Equivalently, two suitably placed anchors are sufficient to estimate the unknown 2D position of a target on a known building floor. \end{remark}